Emergent Symmetry in Quantum Phase Transitions: From Deconfined Quantum Critical Point to Gapless Quantum Spin Liquid

-\blue {\it Critical exponents.}--- We extract the critical exponents of the AFM-VBS, AFM-QSL and QSL-VBS transitions to further analyse these unconventional phase transitions (see Supplemental Material for more details).
-The data collapse of physical quantities including $\ave{M^2_0}$, $\ave{D^2_x}$ and $\xi_m$ with fixed $J_{1y}=0.4$ for the AFM-VBS transition, and with fixed $J_{1y}=0.85$ for the AFM-QSL and QSL-VBS transitions, are shown in Fig.~\ref{fig:DataCollapse} as examples.
-Generally for the AFM-VBS transition, subleading corrections are needed for good data collapse (however, the shown case $J_{1y}=0.4$ does not need such a correction).
-For the AFM-QSL and QSL-VBS transitions, we find subleading terms are always unnecessary.
+\textbf{Critical exponents.} We extract the critical exponents of the AFM--VBS, AFM--QSL and QSL--VBS transitions to further analyze these unconventional phase transitions (see the Supplemental Information for more details).
+Figure~\ref{fig:DataCollapse} shows the data collapse of physical quantities including $\ave{M^2_0}$, $\ave{D^2_x}$, and $\xi_m$ with fixed $J_{1y}=0.4$ for the AFM--VBS transition and with fixed $J_{1y}=0.85$ for the AFM--QSL and QSL--VBS transitions as examples.
+Generally, for the AFM--VBS transition, subleading corrections are needed for a good data collapse.
+(However, the case $J_{1y}=0.4$ does not need such a correction.)
+For the AFM--QSL and QSL--VBS transitions, we find that subleading terms are always unnecessary.

-The extracted critical exponents for different $J_{1y}$ cases are summarized in Table.~\ref{tab:criticalexponents}.
-For the AFM-VBS transition, the critical exponents for $\ave{M^2_0}$ and $\ave{D^2_x}$ indicate $z+\eta_{s}^*=z+\eta_{d}^*\sim 1.36$.
-For the AFM-QSL and QSL-VBS transitions, the exponents are apparently different from those of the AFM-VBS transition.
-Roughly it has $z+\eta_{s1}^*\sim 1.2$ and $z+\eta_{d1}^*\sim 1.8$ for the AFM-QSL transition, and $z+\eta_{s2}^*=z+\eta_{d2}^* \sim 1.5$ for the QSL-VBS transition.
-For $J_{1y}=0.6$ very close to the tricritical point, the exponents are slightly different, which might be caused by finite size effects.
-We note that $z+\eta_{s}^*=z+\eta_{d}^*$ and $z+\eta_{s2}^*=z+\eta_{d2}^*$ are also consistent with the emergent O(4) symmetry.
-The obtained critical exponents including $\nu\approx 1.0$ strongly support the new universality classes for the AFM-QSL and QSL-VBS transitions, which are different from that of DQCP.
+The extracted critical exponents for different $J_{1y}$ cases are summarized in Table ~\ref{tab:criticalexponents}.
+For the AFM--VBS transition, the critical exponents for $\ave{M^2_0}$ and $\ave{D^2_x}$ indicate that $z+\eta_{s}^*=z+\eta_{d}^*\sim 1.36$.
+For the AFM--QSL and QSL--VBS transitions, the exponents are clearly different from those of the AFM--VBS transition.
+Roughly speaking, $z+\eta_{s1}^*\sim 1.2$ and $z+\eta_{d1}^*\sim 1.8$ for the AFM--QSL transition and $z+\eta_{s2}^*=z+\eta_{d2}^* \sim 1.5$ for the QSL--VBS transition.
+For $J_{1y}=0.6$ very close to the tricritical point, the exponents are slightly different, which might be due to finite-size effects.
+We note that $z+\eta_{s}^*=z+\eta_{d}^*$ and $z+\eta_{s2}^*=z+\eta_{d2}^*$ also consistent with the emergent O(4) symmetry.
+The obtained critical exponents including $\nu\approx 1.0$ strongly support new universality classes for the AFM--QSL and QSL--VBS transitions, which are different from the class for the DQCP.